eldoy/mongocore/README.md

 ```

 ### Schema file
-For keys, defaults, description, counters, associations, scopes and accessors, we use a schema file written in [YAML.](http://yaml.org)
+For keys, defaults, description, counters, associations, scopes and accessors, use a schema file written in [YAML.](http://yaml.org)

 Here's the Parent example model definition:
 ```yml